OutSystems/docs-support/src/troubleshooting/application-development/mabs-troubleshooting-android.md

 When requesting a build, you're getting an error similar to:

 * Error generating application.
-Library :some-lib: requires minimum Android SDK 21, which is higher than the 16 that is required by the application.
+Library :some-lib: requires minimum Android SDK 21, which is higher than the 16 that's required by the application.
 Check if this value is being overridden in your Extensibility Configurations.

 #### Cause

-This error occurs when building an app that uses a library that requires a minimum SDK that is higher than the one required by the application.
-This app fails to build because the library may try to use classes, methods, resources, etc. that are not available in the minimum SDK of the application.
+This error occurs when building an app that uses a library that requires a minimum SDK that's higher than the one required by the application.
+This app fails to build because the library may try to use classes, methods, resources, etc. that aren't available in the minimum SDK of the application.

 This can be caused by having overridden this value in the Extensibility Configurations of your application.